DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 2. Create and Activate the Conda Environment containing important dependencies:
    `conda env create -f environment.yml`
     `conda activate group10_environment`
-4. Launch JupyterLab either through Git or terminal on your computer.
+4. Launch Jupyter Lab either through Git or terminal on your computer.

 5. Navigate to the root of the directory where `time_period_crime.ipynb` is located.